Q Fever

-Q Fever, The Q fever stands for the query because the fever was unknown for some time.
-Q fever is on disease caused by the bacteria coxiella burnet.
+Q Fever stands for the query because the fever was unknown for some time.
+This disease is caused by the bacteria Coxiella burnet.
 This bacterium affects both wild animals and livestock, cattle, sheep, and goats are the Primary reservoirs.
 Bacteria are found in the birth Products (i.e. Placenta, amniotic fluid) urine, feces, and milk of infected animals.

-In humans Q fever is an acute illness characterized by the sudden onset of:
+In humans, is an acute illness characterized by the sudden onset of:

 - Severe headache